XeniyaFesenko/HelloTerraform/README.md

 ==================================================================================

 =======================================================================================
-Infrastrure as code : It makes feel working like deveopler.
-Some nice way of coding!!.
+Infrastructure as code : It makes me feel working like developer.
+Nice way of coding!!.

-This is and end commands execution / Click on "NEXT" screens.
+This is an end to age old of commands execution / Click on "NEXT" screens ONLY!!.

 =======================================================================================